-Your New Year’s Eye countdown parties perhaps consist of wearing something glittery, holding champagne flutes and waiting for the clock to strike twelve and for the ball to drop in Times Square.
-And when it’s finally the New Year, you would alternately scream loudly and blast party horns with light shows and fireworks in the background silhouetting everything.
-Meanwhile, other parts of the world are doing their own thing some of them may seem strange to us; from hurling ceramics to doors to slapping ice cream to floors.
+Your New Year’s Eve countdown parties perhaps consist of wearing something glittery, holding champagne flutes, and waiting for the clock to strike twelve and for the ball to drop in Times Square.
+And when it’s finally the New Year, you would alternately scream and blast party horns with light shows and fireworks in the background silhouetting everything.
+Meanwhile, other parts of the world are doing their own thing.
+Some of them may seem strange to us, from hurling ceramics to doors to slapping ice cream to floors.

 Different cultures have different ways of ushering in the new year but with the same intent of cutting the cords of regret and negativity associated with the past year, at the same time being thankful for the wonderful blessings that came with it.
 New year’s rituals also focus on having a new year full of bounty and good fortune.
 And who doesn’t need an extra dose of luck?

-As we welcome 2019, let’s explore 19 different ways the arrival of the new year is celebrated by cultures around the world.
-Who knows, you might even want to include some of them to your New Year’s Eve celebrations.
+As we welcome 2019, let’s explore 19 different ways cultures around the world celebrate the arrival of the new year.
+Who knows, you might even want to include some of them in your New Year’s Eve celebrations.

-Fireworks on New Year’s Eve is a tradition shared by all people but it actually originated in China millennia ago.
-According to the Chinese firecrackers and fireworks on New Year’s Eve is a means to chase away evil spirits.
-Even though the Chinese celebrate new year on a different date, based on the lunar calendar, the rest of the world incorporated fireworks to signal the arrival of the new Gregorian year.
+Fireworks on New Year’s Eve is a tradition shared by undoubtedly all people, though fireworks originated in China millennia ago.
+According to the Chinese, firecrackers, and fireworks on New Year’s Eve is a means to chase away evil spirits.
+Even though the Chinese celebrate the new year on a different date, based on the lunar calendar, the rest of the world incorporated fireworks to signal the arrival of the new Gregorian year.